gundurraga/TextAnalysis-API/docs/en/api_reference.md

 - The maximum allowed length for input text is 10,000 characters.
 - The summarization feature works best with longer texts (>100 words).
 - Entity recognition may not catch all entities and can occasionally misclassify entities.
+- Topic extraction works best with longer, more diverse texts.

 ## Support